1. Please provide your ESG-related policies.

 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

-Each deal team ensures that major ESG issues, if any, are identified at the due diligence stage of our investment decision process and seek to obtain information on the ESG policy of our investment counterparties.
+Each deal team ensures that major ESG issues, if any, are identified at the due diligence stage of our investment decision process.
+The deal team can escalate issues to our ESG Director and work with the manager to seek to obtain further information on the ESG policy of our investment counterparties.
 At the end of the diligence process, the deal team will produce a full investment memorandum for the Investment Committee, which includes a specific section on their ESG findings.

 The Investment Committee will confirm that ESG-related issues have been explicitly assessed and ensure they are considered when making the investment decision.